How do you make a website and how do you decide what your website will look like?

 Step #2: Purchasing a Domain Name and Hosting

 In order to start your website, you’re going to need two things: a domain name and hosting.
 For the uninitiated, here’s a quick explanation of what these things are:

 - A domain name is the web address that you’ll type into the search bar to navigate to your site.

 - Your Web Hosting is the company you choose to put your website online and make it publicly available all hours of the day, each day of the year.

 Choosing these things is the most important decision you’ll make as a website owner.
 Before we move into the process, though, you should know that free websites are not smart for the long term.

 What do I mean by free websites?
 I’m talking about places like these:

-These sites will give you a blog to call your own, but it’s not really yours.
+These sites will give you a website to call your own, but it’s not really yours.
 Not only do they own it (and have the ability to shut it down at a moment’s notice) but they also make you share the URL with their company’s title.